 To make a narrow left column and wide right column, use the content classes .left-column[] and .right-column[].
-Figure 8-4 shows what the slide would look like with the text on the left and the histogram on the right.
+Figure 8-4 shows what the slide looks like with the text on the left and the histogram on the right.

 [F08004.png]